alburycatalina/Coding-Nature/2_Logic_and_Data.md

 Here’s where your “how to google lesson” comes in.

-#### *Use your knowledge of conditional subsetting to figure out if our list of prime numbers is longer than 6.
+### *To do: Use your knowledge of conditional subsetting to figure out if our list of prime numbers is longer than 6.
 Hint: figure out what the command for how long a vector is!
 Talk to each other to figure it out.*

 (5 minute break)